What is Re engagement Email Campaign? Actionable Tips and Best Practices

 9. Utilize email marketing analytics and list cleaning tools: Analytics tools help you measure results without the need for manual data entry.

 At Campaign Refinery, you can view your results from a sleek dashboard.
-We also have an automatic email list cleaning feature to remove all inactive and suspicious subscribers from your list, so you don’t have to spend hours cleaning it manually.
+We also have an automatic email list cleaning feature to remove all inactive and suspicious subscribers from your list — so you don’t have to spend hours doing it manually.

-With consistent efforts and proper marketing strategies, you can create compelling re engagement campaigns.
+With consistent efforts and proper marketing strategies, you can create the best reactivation emails.
 To reinforce your efforts, use these steps to plan and iterate your campaigns.

 Heather Huang, co-founder of Mailtime says “Getting in touch with your emotions before you hit the send button is a great habit to build”.
-We think a similar tactic goes for email campaigns — understand what went wrong before you plan your re engagement campaign.
+We think a similar tactic goes for customer re-engagement — understand what went wrong before you plan your re engagement campaign.

 Here are the best ways to start:

-1. Define your goals: Outline the goal of your re engagement campaign — do you want to boost email campaign metrics or recover lost customers?
-This will set the tone for your email series
+1. Define your goals: Outline the goal of your reactivation emails — do you want to boost email campaign metrics or recover lost customers?
+This will set the tone for your email series.

-2. Segment your audience: Segment your audience based on demographic data, psychographics, geographic locations, and behavioral attributes.
+2. Segment your audience: Segment your audience based on demographic data, psychographic data, geographic locations, and behavioral attributes.
 This allows you to create tailor-made re engagement campaigns.

 3. Identify inactive subscribers: When you know what types of audiences qualify as inactive subscribers, it’s easier to create targeted messages that will interest them.